moodlehq/moodle-tool_migratehvp2h5p/README.md

 This tools requires both core H5P and the third party plugin (mod_hvp) installed in the system.
 The minimum requirements are:

 * Moodle core 3.9: otherwise the H5P activity is not present
-* HVP activity 2020020500 or more: in previous versions this migraiton tool won't work
+* HVP activity 2020020500 or more: in previous versions this migration tool won't work
+* H5P core activity enabled

+Apart from that, for adding contents to the content bank too (so it's not strictly required if contents won't be migrated to the content bank):

+* H5P content type of the content bank enabled
+* Content bank repository enabled

 ## License ##